abhijith0505/abhijith0505.github.io/_posts/2022-01-09-how-not-to-do-mlops.md

 - Use these antipatterns to set up processes to avoid these mistakes
 - Use assertions to track data quality
 - Document data lineage and create ‘audit trails’
-- Use ensembles and fallback systems to the event of errors
+- Use ensembles and fallback systems in the event of errors
 - Ensure human-in-the-loop operational capability at multiple levels